-Let’s say you decide to start a cleaning or landscaping company, walk dogs, babysit, become a fitness trainer, or teach a musical instrument or a sport like tennis...
+So you've decided to start a cleaning or landscaping company, or walk dogs, babysit, become a fitness trainer, or teach a musical instrument or a sport like tennis…

-Every business you drive and walk by has employees, and many of those employees own homes, have kids, could use help getting in shape, or have always wanted to learn guitar, etc.
+It may seem obvious, but every business you drive (or walk) by has employees.
+And those employees have homes, cars, kids, and/or pets.
+Some could use help getting in shape and others have always wanted to learn guitar.

-As someone who spent over 10 years in B2B sales, walking into literally tens of thousands of businesses during that time… you never know who you’re going to meet.
-There are countless people (not literally... but a lot) who would be interested in your service if you shared it with them.
+As someone who spent 15 years in B2B sales, walking into literally tens of thousands of businesses… you never know who you’re going to meet.

-If you had walked into our place of business (my wife and I shared an office for 8 years) with a business card and some information about beginner tennis lessons… we might have been interested.
+If you had walked into our place of business (my wife and I shared an office for eight years) with a business card and some information about beginner tennis lessons… we probably have said yes.

 You might stop into dozens of businesses before you get your first client… but eventually you'll get one.
 Keep going until you get another.
 In time you’ll have several and a few of those may recommend you to their friends, and those friends will tell other friends and so on…